 - Plug the power cord into the projector and into a wall socket.
 Turn on the wall socket switch (where fitted). - 2.
-Press (b) Power to start the projector.
+Press () Power to start the projector.
 As soon as the lamp lights up, a "Power On Ring Tone" will be heard.
-The Power indicator light stays blue when the projector is on.
+The Power indicator light stays blue when the projector is on. - (If necessary) Rotate the focus ring to adjust the image clearness.

-(If necessary) Rotate the focus ring to adjust the image clearness.
+ctivity, it will run the cooling fan for approximately 90 seconds before energizing the lamp.

-- If the projector is still hot from previous activity, it will run the cooling fan for approximately 90 seconds before energizing the lamp. - To maintain the lamp life, once you turn the projector on, wait at least 5 minutes before turning it off.
+To maintain the lamp life, once you turn the projector o n, wait at least 5 minutes before turning it off.

-To turn off the ring tone, see "Turning off the Power On/Off Ring Tone" on page 42 for details.
+To turn off the ring tone, see "Turning off the Power On/Off Ring Tone" on page 39 for details.

-- 3. If the projector is activated for the first time, select your OSD language following the on-screen instructions. - 4.
+- If the projector is activated for the first time, select your OSD language following the on-screen instructions. - 4.
 Switch all of the connected equipment on. - 5.
 The projector will start to search for input signals.
-The current input signal being scanned appears in the bottom right corner of the screen.
+The current input signal being scanned appears in the upper left corner of the screen.
 If the projector doesn't detect a valid signal, the message 'No Signal' will continue to be displayed until an input signal is found.

 You can also press Source to select your desired input signal.
-See "Switching input signal" on page 24 for details.
+See "Switching input signal" on page 22 for details.

 If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
 Please change to an input signal which is compatible with the projector's resolution or set the input signal to a lower setting.
-See "Timing chart" on page 75 for details.
+See "Timing chart" on page 69 for details.